giserh/drone-video-index/README.md

-This repositoiry includes the source code of drone video metadata processing and drone video indexing.
+This repository includes the source code of drone video metadata processing and drone video indexing.

 Folder "drone-metadata-generator":